Sales Enablement Definition for 2026: Boost Revenue

 Why Most Sales Enablement Definitions Are Wrong

 The standard definition sounds polished.
-Give reps content, tools, training, and guidance so they can engage buyers and close deals more efficiently.
+It describes providing reps with content, tools, training, and guidance so they can engage buyers and close deals more efficiently.
 Fine.
-That works as a broad description.
+That broad description works for inside teams, but it falls apart on the ground.

 The office bias breaks in the real world